EffieChantzi/COMBImageDL/modules/COMBO-C/COMBO_C_README.md

 │    │    ├── Confluence
 │    │    |       └── 9097_Confluence_UNet.mat       # .mat file needed for further processing from other modules
 │    │    |       ├── BridgeAnnot_Vis_9097.mat       # .mat file needed for visualization & further processing from other modules
-│    │    |       ├── Confluence_M059K_9097.csv      # .csv file with the cell cuture confluence results in the range [0, 1]
+│    │    |       ├── Confluence_M059K_9097.csv      # .csv file with the cell culture confluence results in the range [0, 1]
 │    │    |       ├── Confluence_M059K_9097.eps      # .eps file with cell culture confluence curves (shown  in %)
 │    │    |       └── Confluence_M059K_9097.pdf      # .pdf file with cell culture confluence curves (shown  in %)
 │    │    ├── untreated                              # folder, containing the first time frame of all wells, needed for quality control